swihart/bridged_survival/README.md

     in R)](#marginal-accerlation-factor-stirling-static-in-r)
     -   [Compare the two closed forms](#compare-the-two-closed-forms-3)
 -   [FAQs](#faqs)
-    -   [Q: What if my application needs an integrated term for n &gt;
+    -   [Q: What if my application needs an integrated term for n greater than 32?](#q-what-if-my-application-needs-an-integrated-term-for-n-greater-than-32)
-        32?](#q-what-if-my-application-needs-an-integrated-term-for-n-32)
-    -   [A: Run this code and store the output in a file similar to `integral_terms_all_v02.R`.
-Our application needed `n in c(1:32)`.
-Remember for n=0 the integrated term is `exp(-s^a)`.
-Just start with 1 below and go to the max number of observed failures in the a cluster for your dataset.
-For instance, a cluster-randomized clinical trial with clusters of a size 100 would be covered by `n in c(1:100)`.
-We show the code for `n in c(1:7)` and the output, which can be copy-and-pasted into functions.](#a-run-this-code-and-store-the-output-in-a-file-similar-to-integral_terms_all_v02.r.-our-application-needed-n-in-c132.-remember-for-n0-the-integrated-term-is-exp-sa.-just-start-with-1-below-and-go-to-the-max-number-of-observed-failures-in-the-a-cluster-for-your-dataset.-for-instance-a-cluster-randomized-clinical-trial-with-clusters-of-a-size-100-would-be-covered-by-n-in-c1100.-we-show-the-code-for-n-in-c17-and-the-output-which-can-be-copy-and-pasted-into-functions.)
     -   [Q: What about SAS?](#q-what-about-sas)
-    -   [A: SAS!
-Computation times will take longer.
-Examples of the](#a-sas-computation-times-will-take-longer.-examples-of-the)

 **Note: the dataset in this repo is a subset of the one used in the paper.
 Please contact Dipankar Bandyopadhyay (<Bandyop@vcuhealth.org>)